When I proposed to my wife, Blue Nile was in its infancy.

 James Allen was founded in 2006 by four individuals – Oded Edelman, James Schultz, Michele Sigler and Dean Lederman.

 For thirty years, Oded Edelman was involved in the jewelry business.
 He started as a diamond polisher and would eventually move his way up to designing manufacturing machines to help automate the work he did.
-Using his expertise and work with diamonds, he began trading diamonds in Belgium, Russian, South Africa, and Israel – to the point he became a Rio Tinto Sight Holder.
+Using his expertise and work with diamonds, he began trading diamonds in Belgium, Russian, South Africa, and Israel.

-I don't want to spend too much time on the founders (if you're curious, James Schultz and Michele Sigler are married and Schultz wrote this article in Entrepreneur about working with his wife!) but they are all equally impressive as operators.
-It should come as no surprise that James Allen was acquired by Signet in August of 2017.
+I don’t want to spend too much time on the founders but they are all equally impressive as operators.
+Interestingly, James Allen was acquired by Signet in August of 2017.

 Why James Allen?